History of Bridgerton in Timeline

 January 27, 2021: Netflix Announces Viewership Numbers

-On January 27, 2021, Netflix announced that 82 million households watched at least two minutes of Bridgerton's first season, amounting to 625 million hours viewed.
+On January 27, 2021, Netflix announced that 82 million households had watched at least two minutes of the first season of Bridgerton, totaling 625 million hours viewed.

-On April 5, 2021, Charithra Chandran joined the cast as Edwina.
-Also, Rupert Young was cast as a new character, Shelley Conn was cast as Mary, and Calam Lynch was cast as Theo Sharpe in Bridgerton.
+On April 5, 2021, Charithra Chandran joined the cast as Edwina; Rupert Young joined to play a new character; Shelley Conn was cast as Mary; and Calam Lynch was cast as Theo Sharpe.

-On April 13, 2021, creator Van Dusen announced on Twitter that Bridgerton had been renewed for a third and fourth season.
+On April 13, 2021, creator Van Dusen announced that the series had been renewed for a third and fourth season.

 May 2021: Netflix Orders Queen Charlotte Prequel Series

-In May 2021, Netflix ordered a limited prequel series from Shondaland to focus on young Queen Charlotte, a character who does not appear in the Bridgerton novels.
-Rhimes wrote the spin-off and served as executive producer alongside Betsy Beers and Tom Verica.
+In May 2021, Netflix ordered a limited prequel series from Shondaland, focusing on the young Queen Charlotte.
+Shonda Rhimes wrote the spin-off and served as executive producer alongside Betsy Beers and Tom Verica.

-On May 28, 2021, Rupert Evans joined the cast as Edmund Bridgerton, the late patriarch of the Bridgerton family.
+On May 28, 2021, Rupert Evans joined the cast as Edmund Bridgerton.

 July 15, 2021: Production Paused Due to COVID-19

-In August 2021, production for the second season of Bridgerton resumed after being halted due to COVID-19.
+In August 2021, production of the second season of Bridgerton resumed after being halted.

-In September 2021, a preview scene from season 2 of Bridgerton aired during Netflix's Tudum: Extended Talent Panel.
+In September 2021, a scene from season 2 was previewed during Netflix's Tudum: Extended Talent Panel, followed by first look stills of Bridgerton.

 In October 2021, Squid Game surpassed Bridgerton as the most-watched original series launch on Netflix.